webhasan/leo-product-recommendations/README.txt

 == Installation ==

-### MINIMUM REQUIREMENTS ##
+### Minimum Requirements ##

-* WordPress Version 5.0 or greater is required
+* WordPress version 5.7 or greater is required
-* WooCommerce Plugin 3.5 or greater is required
+* WooCommerce version 7.0 or greater is required
-* PHP 5.6 or greater is required
+* PHP version 7.4 or greater is required

 ### Automatic Installation ##